 And voila, you now have a project that is 100% mobile.

-Spend some time digging into the possibilities of creating reports in Search Success.
+Spend some time digging into the possibilities of creating reports under Search Engine Optimisation.
 Advanced filters give you endless filtering opportunities - meaning you can filter according to pretty much any criteria you can think of!
 And we’re not just saying that - in Pages reports, you can even filter according to SEO issues so you can check the technical quality of your high ranking pages.
 Set up your reports and save them in the report overview to have them to hand right away in January.

 Ensure you have crawls scheduled for each project.
 We recommend weekly crawls, and the weekend is always a good time - this way, you can be sure to have an email waiting in your inbox on Monday morning, helping you to react quickly if any issues have come up in your latest crawl.